 - Data Output: The ultimate goal is usable data.
 The solution must deliver a structured, clean output, such as a Microsoft Excel file, that can be immediately used for audits, analysis, or uploaded directly into your accounting or transportation management system.

-Ultimately, the right tool empowers your team to take full control of your freight invoice workflow, giving you the accuracy and efficiency you need without locking you into a rigid, outsourced process.
+Ultimately, the right tool gives your team full control of your freight invoice workflow, giving you the accuracy and efficiency you need without locking you into a rigid, outsourced process.

 Conclusion: Taking Control of Your Freight Invoice Workflow